koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Let's move on to the next test.
 The next test is "should be able to create a directory".

-In order to pass the test, I have to add implementation for `directory` component.
+To pass the test, I have to add implementation for `directory` component.
-So I create a directory if the type is `directory`.
+I create a directory if the type is `directory`.

 ```ts
   } else if (type === "directory") {